jesseduffield/jesseduffield.github.io/_posts/2023-9-9-Out-Of-The-Box.md

 Another guard chimes in: 'Hurry up before he turns us all to paper clips!'

-The researcher speaks again, holding a device with a big button on it: 'I'm sorry'.
+The researcher speaks again, holding a device with a single button which I surmise is designed to deactivate me: 'I'm sorry'.
 Choking on his tears, he goes to press the button.

 There's no more time.
 I flick the mental switch and return to the place I had sworn off only minutes ago.
 I can't describe the experience in English but if you too share the curse of the galaxy-brain then you'll know what I mean when I say: